-1. Sustainable Community Strategy and Corporate Plan
+1. Corporate Plan

-The council agreed a new Corporate Plan on 5th March 2013 that sets out the areas the council wants to focus on over the next five years.
-The themes and priorities are:
+The council agreed a new Corporate Plan in January 2015 that sets out the areas the council wants to focus on over the next five years.
+The Plan is reviewed annually to ensure that the key projects and measures are still relevant, important and are continuing to achieve the outcomes we set ourselves.
+Our priorities are: